builtforzero/bfz-starter-project/README.md

 Running these commands (and the ones in step 4 below) will install several new folders and packages to your project.

-- `package.json`: the project manifest; records all of the dependencies and scripts needed to run your code
+- `package.json`: the project manifest; records all of the dependencies and scripts needed to deploy your code
 - `package-lock.json` and `node_modules`: lists dependecies in more detail; stores installed packages
-- `dist`: the version of the assets in your `client` folder that the Parcel package bundles for the web; automatically updates with the `npm run dev` command
+- `dist`: assets in your `client` folder that Parcel bundles for web distribution; automatically updates with the scripts below

 Go to the `package.json` file.
 In the `scripts` section of the file, copy and paste the following scripts.
 Replace `ENTER_URL_HERE` with the complete GitHub Pages URL of your project (created in step 2).